Meet Your Guide : Raei bridges

 Colorado was a pivotal point in my relationship to place both within myself and the natural world.
 Yet in this space I soon realized that I was the only person of color, and the experiences and knowledge of my cohort could not apply to my urban upbringing.

 This experience is the foundation of why The Rusty Anvil was founded.
-With this organization, I intend to reconnect folks to nature who grew up in spaces where nature was not the standard, or who feel they deserve to have a voice in environmental policy and education.
+With this organization, I intend to reconnect folks to nature who grew up in spaces where nature was not the standard.

 I facilitate experiences of mindful communion with the land that holds space for others to build on their relationship to place within themselves and nature, and experience the healing and self-discovery that comes from forming an intimate sense of place in the more-than-human world.

-Through this organization I aim to build a supportive outdoor community that actively engages in environmental policy from a foundation of intimate connection to the more-than-human world.
-Together we can work towards clean air, water, land, and social spaces, but it must first start individually within us all.
+Through this organization I aim to build a supportive outdoor community that actively engages in environmental action from a foundation of intimate connection to the more-than-human world and our inner selves.
+Together we can work towards educating our communities and building a relationship to place that is founded on intimate connection and responsibility to the natural world knowing we are the same.

 Founder and Lead Guide